Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 Why he's Steph

-The shot that stunned the Warriors in Game 1 of the 2018 Finals came midway through the third quarter.
+The shot that stunned the Golden State Warriors in Game 1 of the 2018 Finals came midway through the third quarter.

 James was on a four-on-three fast break when he pulled up in transition and launched from deep to knot the game at 68.
 The three-point dagger prompted an immediate timeout by Steve Kerr, who looked on from the sideline in disbelief.

 Then, it happened again.
-Three Cavs plays later, James saw an unsuspecting Kevin Durant standing inside the three-point arc and pulled up from a ridiculous 32 feet.
+Three Cleveland Cavaliers plays later, James saw an unsuspecting Durant standing inside the three-point arc and pulled up from a ridiculous 32 feet.
 As James rose for the shot, a seated Ron Adams—the Warriors assistant coach who is unflinchingly stoic on the bench—was beside himself, frantically motioning for Durant to get up on James.
 (Apparently, KD missed that memo in the huddle.)
 James' shot splashed through the net, putting the Cavs up three with 4:16 remaining.

 The sequence was emblematic of a change in James' repertoire, which had been increasingly on display heading into the Finals—an ability to ostensibly do a Steph impression and drain threes from near half court.
 And he was making it look easy like Steph, too.
-James attempted 17 deep threes in the postseason before the Finals, going 8-for-22 (.364) from 28 to 35 feet, per Basketball Reference tracking.
+James attempted 17 deep threes in the postseason before the Finals and finished the playoffs 8-of-22 (.364) from 28 to 35 feet, per Basketball Reference tracking.
 That equates to one parking lot shot per game.
 If you pull up those long-distance shots for every postseason, you'll find James' eight makes from deep would be the all-time playoff record...if it weren't for Curry.
 In fact, James made more long threes this postseason than the entire playoff field did in 2011.

 Most players don't take this shot because it's an incredibly difficult one to make.
 It goes in just 26.3 percent of the time, according to data collected by Basketball Reference.
 This postseason, Curry made 19 of those shots, pushing his conversion rate to 38.0 percent in his playoff career, just about what LeBron shot this postseason.

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.